KalabAmssalu/addisMusicApp/markdown.md

 - Create endpoint to list all songs
 - Create endpoint to update a song
 - Create endpoint to delete a song
+- Create endpoint to create a new user
+- *---Create endpoint to list all users*
+- Create endpoint to update a user
-- Create endpoint to authentication
+- Create endpoint to delete a user

+### 7. Authentication setup
+- Create Authentication
+- Create a middleware

 ### 9. Implement Statistics Endpoints